 The biggest cloud computing services run on a worldwide network of secure datacenters, which are regularly upgraded to the latest generation of fast and efficient computing hardware.
 This offers several benefits over a single corporate datacenter, including reduced network latency for applications and greater economies of scale.

-Most cloud computing services fall into three broad categories: infrastructure as a service (IaaS), platform as a service (PaaS) and software as a service (Saas).
-These are sometimes called the cloud computing stack, because they build on top of one another.
+Most cloud computing services fall into four broad categories: infrastructure as a service (IaaS), platform as a service (PaaS), serverless and software as a service (SaaS).
+These are sometimes called the cloud computing stack because they build on top of one another.
 Knowing what they are and how they are different makes it easier to accomplish your business goals.

 The most basic category of cloud computing services.
 With IaaS, you rent IT infrastructure—servers and virtual machines (VMs), storage, networks, operating systems—from a cloud provider on a pay-as-you-go basis.
 To learn more, see What is IaaS?

 Platform as a service (PaaS)

 Platform as a service refers to cloud computing services that supply an on-demand environment for developing, testing, delivering and managing software applications.
 PaaS is designed to make it easier for developers to quickly create web or mobile apps, without worrying about setting up or managing the underlying infrastructure of servers, storage, network and databases needed for development.
 To learn more, see What is PaaS?